seamusdemora/PiFormulae/Bash_shell-SomeUsefulTricks.md

 [**⋀**](#table-of-contents)

-## Sequential shell command execution:
+## Sequential shell command execution

 Sometimes we want to execute a series of commands, but only if all previous commands execute successfully.
 In this case, we should use **`&&`** to join the commands in the sequence: